Skip to main content

 “You will catch a cold.”
 I managed as she nodded, murmuring her thanks and walked into the Chattopadhyay house.

 That night, as I lay with my back on the bed, watching the ceiling fan whirl over my head, with a cigarette in hand, I suddenly felt an urge.
 I eyed the dark balcony from my window and sighed heavily.
 Every time I closed my eyes, I could see her, her lips trembling when she shivered, her saree hanging around her hip and the outline of her blouse.
 I sat up and drank some water in a futile attempt to stop my thoughts from running into the deep corners of my fantasies that I didn’t know existed.
 I felt uneasy about what those thoughts did to me physically.
-I was disgusted at my own imagination that day.
+I was disgusted by my own imagination that day.
 Then slowly over the years, I had learnt to live with them and accept them as they were, probably the most primitive of human emotions.
 I was attracted to Lata.

 Popular posts from this blog